You are here

 G. Screening Requirements for Continued Service

-2. Volunteers in this category may be eligible for reimbursement of authorized official travel expenses; incidental courtesies and privileges normally extended to employees (including the transporting of volunteers in Commonwealth- or university-owned vehicles); limited insurance coverage for illnesses or injuries incurred as a direct result of providing volunteer services; and legal defense and indemnification for legal actions arising from acts or omissions within the scope of their official duties.
+4. Volunteers may be eligible for reimbursement of authorized official travel expenses; incidental courtesies and privileges normally extended to employees, (including the transporting of volunteers in Commonwealth, or university-owned vehicles); limited insurance coverage for illnesses or injuries incurred as a direct result of providing volunteer services; legal defense and indemnification for legal actions arising from acts or omissions within the scope of their official duties.

-3. The background clearance check requirements for these volunteers are similar to those for regular faculty/staff appointments, applicants for camp/conference/program appointments and volunteerism, except that the report of federal criminal history record information with full set of fingerprints is not required, if:
+5. The background clearance check requirements for volunteers are similar to those for regular faculty/staff appointments applicants for camp/conference/program appointments and volunteerism, except that the report of federal criminal history record information with full set of fingerprints is not required, if:

 a.
 The volunteer has been a resident of Pennsylvania during the entire previous 10-year period.